Five platforms. One ecosystem. Zero specs.

 A feedback loop instead of a brief

-• Review Prototypes went to Product Owners to elicit the specific functional constraints that nobody had been able to articulate up front.
+- Review Prototypes went to Product Owners to elicit the specific functional constraints nobody had been able to articulate up front.

-• Refinement We iterated on the designs until the feature set was approved by the product team — and only then was anything “decided.”
+- Refinement I iterated on the designs until the feature set was approved by the full product team — and only then was anything “decided.”

 What this project proved